Electric logging trucks to be tested on Island - Campbell River Mirror

-People may expect to see electric logging trucks on Vancouver Island back roads sometime in the near future.
+Electric logging trucks will be driving Vancouver Island backroads in the near future.

 Mosaic Forest Management has announced a new pilot project with Parksville-based electric vehicle company EcoWest Driven to bring on three Tesla electric trucks for their fleet.

-Announced last week, Mosaic will be joining fellow Island company Quality Foods in testing out the electric vehicles through the EcoWest partnership.
-The company will be testing the trucks out to see if they can be used reliably for logging practices on the island.
-When the trucks need to charge, they will charge at EcoWest’s location in Parksville, but as vice president of forest and logistics and chief forester Domenico Iannidinardo says, they may not need to charge that often at all.
+Announced last week, Mosaic will join fellow Island company Quality Foods in testing the electric vehicles through the EcoWest partnership.
+The company will be testing the trucks to see if they can be used reliably for logging practices on the Island.
+When the trucks need to charge, they’ll do so at EcoWest’s location in Parksville, but as vice-president of forest and logistics and chief forester Domenico Iannidinardo says, they may not need to charge that often at all.

 “The neat thing about this technology is that heading up a hill empty, and then coming down with a load of logs with independent motors on each wheel that can translate that braking force into regenerated electrical energy actually should be able to charge the battery on the way down,” he said.
 “We might not even need to plug in.
 That’s the kind of thing we’re testing.”